dnaprawa/workshop-pe/README.md

  - Part 1: Create a Docker EE infrastructure as a base for further training
  - Part 2: Use the here provided exercises to learn Docker EE Features
  - Part 3: Extend your Docker EE Knowledge in combination with a simple CI/CD MAVEN pipeline based on Kubernetes
+ - Part 4: Docker Troubleshooting and Support

+#### Exercises - Part 1

+**General**

+- Using your own infrastructure, create a 3-node (1 UCP, 1 DTR, and 1 Worker) Docker environment.

 #### Exercises - Part 2